stwupton/blog_posts/drafts/project-july.md

 The first element is the ability to move around the battle arena to strategically position yourself for future turns ahead.
 Get behind an enemy for a stronger attack, keep close to an ally who has healing magic or move behind a pillar to remain out of a turret’s fire.
 There are many more possibilities with this mechanic and I’m sure they will reveal themselves later down the line.

-The second is being able to trade places in battle with an party member that’s on the bench.
+The second is being able to trade places in battle with a party member that’s on the bench.
 Only three party members will be allowed in the arena at one time, so the player will need to swap places with another party member when necessary.
 Say one member specialises in dealing with flying monsters, then the player would switch to that party member in order to get the job done.
 I really admire this feature Final Fantasy X. It gave each party member a purpose and left no one on the bench who would gradually become more and more useless the further into the game you played.

 Finally, conditional quick time events.
 For example, when a player does a basic melee attack, a cue will show for them to react to a quick time event in order to boost the damage outcome.
 Also, the player could get a cue to dodge or block an incoming attack.
 This added skill challenge should give the players a sense of having more control over the actions they choose.
 I suspect that (some?) enemies will also be given this privilege.

-So, I sat down and and drafted a flow diagram to show the core combat loop from the player’s perspective...
+So, I sat down and drafted a flow diagram to show the core combat loop from the player’s perspective...

 ![Full game loop][full_game_loop]